Remote-Sensing-of-Land-Resource-Lab/pyxccd/docs/source/developer_install.rst

 ``pip install -r requirements.txt`` or via invoking ``pip install -r`` on a specific files in the ``requirements`` subdirectory.

-Once GDAL and the Pyton build dependences are installed, pycold can be compiled and installed in development mode via:
+Once GDAL and the Pyton build dependences are installed, pyxccd can be compiled and installed in development mode via:

 .. code:: bash